apache/mxnet/example/multihost_training/README.md

 ## Step 2: Split the training data:

-In distributed training using data parallelism, training data is split into equal parts across all workers and each worker uses its subset of the training data for training.
-For example, if we had two machines, each running a worker, each worker managing four GPU's we'll split the data like shown below.
+In distributed training (using data parallelism), training data is split into equal parts across all workers and each worker uses its subset of the training data for training.
+For example, if we had two machines, each running a worker, each worker managing four GPUs we'll split the data like shown below.
 Note that we don't split the data depending on the number of GPUs but split it depending on the number of workers.

 [img: splitting data]